-3.3.22 Plenum.
+3.3.23 Plenum.
 A compartment or chamber to which one or more air ducts are connected and that forms part of the air distribution system.

-3.3.22.1 Air-Handling Unit Room Plenum.
-An individual room containing an air-handling unit(s) used to gather air from various sources and combine the air within the room for returning to the air-handling unit.
+3.3.23.1 Air-Handling Unit Room Plenum.
+An individual room containing an air-handling unit(s) used to gather air from various sources and combine the air within the room before returning it to the air-handling unit.

-3.3.22.2 Apparatus Casing Plenum.
+3.3.23.2 Apparatus Casing Plenum.
 A sheet metal construction attached directly to a fan enclosure, fan coil unit, air-handling unit, or furnace bonnet for the purpose of connecting distribution ducts.

-3.3.22.3 Ceiling Cavity Plenum.
-The space between the top of the finished ceiling and the underside of the floor or roof above where used to supply air to the occupied area, or to return or exhaust air from the occupied area.
+3.3.23.3 Ceiling Cavity Plenum.
+The space between the top of the finished ceiling and the underside of the floor above or the roof and used to supply air to the occupied area or to return air to or exhaust air from the occupied area.

-3.3.22.4 Raised Floor Plenum.
-The space between the top of the finished floor and the underside of a raised floor where used to supply air to the occupied area, or to return or exhaust air from the occupied area.
+3.3.23.4 Raised Floor Plenum.
+The space between the top of the finished floor and the underside of a raised floor and used to supply air to the occupied area or to return air to or exhaust air from the occupied area.

-3.3.23 Smoke.
+3.3.24 Smoke.
 The airborne solid and liquid particulates and gases evolved when a material undergoes pyrolysis or combustion, together with the quantity of air that is entrained or otherwise mixed into the mass.

-3.3.24 Smoke Barrier.
-A continuous membrane, either vertical or horizontal, such as a wall, floor, or ceiling assembly, that is designed and constructed to restrict the movement of smoke.
+3.3.25 Smoke Barrier.
+A continuous membrane, or a membrane with discontinuities created by protected openings, where such membrane is designed and constructed to restrict the movement of smoke.
+[5000, 2018]

-3.3.25 Smoke Control.
+3.3.26 Smoke Control.
 A system that utilizes fans to produce pressure differences so as to manage smoke movement.

-3.3.26 Smoke Detector.
+3.3.27 Smoke Detector.
 A device that senses visible or invisible particles of combustion.

-3.3.27 Smoke Developed Index.
-A comparative measure expressed as a dimensionless number, derived from measurements of smoke obstruction versus time in ASTM E 84 Standard Test Method for Surface Burning Characteristics of Building Materials, or ANSI/UL 723, Standard Test Method for Surface Burning Characteristics of Building Materials.
+3.3.28 Smoke Developed Index.
+A comparative measure expressed as a dimensionless number, derived from measurements of smoke obstruction versus time in ASTM E84 Standard Test Method for Surface Burning Characteristics of Building Materials, or ANSI/UL 723, Standard for Test for Surface Burning Characteristics of Building Materials.